SidneyNemzer/elm-port-helper/README.md

 ```

-I'd recommend defining ports in a separate file, then importing the result of
+I'd recommend defining ports in a separate file, then importing the object of
-`createPorts` when initializing a page.
+ports in each JavaScript file that initializes an Elm module.

-See more examples in the examples folder (TODO link).
+See full examples in [the examples folder](examples).

 ## Installing